meshapi/grpc-api-gateway/docs/reference/grpc/query.md

     With the configuration above:

-    * `language` and `lang` both are accepted and bound to `language` in the proto request.
+    * Both `language` and `lang` are accepted and bound to the `language` field in the proto request, with `language` taking precedence.
-    * `per_page` is accepted and is bound to `pagination.per_page`.
+    * The `per_page` query parameter is accepted and bound to `pagination.per_page`.
-    * `term` does not have an explicit binding but gets automatically discovered and added.
+    * The `term` field does not have an explicit binding but is automatically discovered and added.

 !!! warning
-    Once you add an explicit binding for a proto field, that specific field no longer receives automatic bindings.
+    Once you add an explicit binding for a proto field, that specific field will no longer receive automatic bindings.
-    Only the explicitly added bindings will be applied.
+    Only the explicitly defined bindings will be applied.
-    For instance, in the example above, `pagination.per_page` is not longer accepted because an explicit binding for `pagination.per_page` is defined.
+    For instance, in the example above, `pagination.per_page` is no longer automatically bound because an explicit binding for `pagination.per_page` is defined.

 ##### Prioritization

-If multiple names are defined for the same proto field, the later bindings take priority over previously defined ones.
+If multiple names are defined for the same proto field, the most recently defined binding takes precedence over earlier ones.
-In the example above, `language` takes priority over `lang`.
+In the example above, `language` takes precedence over `lang`.

 #### Ignoring Parameters

-You may want to avoid binding any query parameter to some proto fields.
-You can use `ignore` in [QueryParameterBinding](/grpc-api-gateway/reference/grpc/config/#queryparameterbinding) to remove some proto fields from query parameters.
+You may want to exclude certain proto fields from being bound to any query parameters.
+To achieve this, you can use the `ignore` attribute in [QueryParameterBinding](/grpc-api-gateway/reference/grpc/config/#queryparameterbinding).
+This will prevent the specified proto fields from being included in the query parameters.

 !!! example